Admission & Application

 Copy of a valid passport or European identity card (EEA nationals only);

 Your passport (or ID) must be valid up to and including the 1st of May 2020.
 If the document expires before this date, you must provide a new valid document by the 31st of August, 2020.

 Curriculum Vitae (Resume)

 In your CV you should list all relevant experiences.
 The CV will not be assessed during the evaluation, but can provide additional information for the admission staff.
-The CV plays an important role for the admissions staff in the preparation for the additional selection for MSc Finance & Investments Advanced and MSc International Management/CEMS.
+The CV only plays an important role for the admissions staff in the preparation for the additional selection MSc International Management/CEMS.

 Secondary school diploma

 This document is required in order to check on which basis you were allowed to start higher education.
-The grade lists are not required.
+An official translation or the grade lists are not required.

 *Bachelor diploma (if already available at the time of application)

 It is not required that you have completed your bachelor studies at the time of application.
 If however this is the case, we advise you to include your diploma in the application.
 If you are accepted to RSM, you are expected to provide certified hardcopies of your diploma and final transcript, by the 31st of August.
 For additional information, see step 7 in the application process.

 In order to evaluate your eligibility, an (official) transcript of records including all subjects and grades you have obtained so far during higher education is required.
 We also advise you to include a list of subjects you are still planning to take before graduation.